mikestreety/mikestreety/app/content/drafts/cloudflare-and-lets-encrypt.md

 date: 2020-04-20
 updated: 2020-07-07
 intro: This blog post walks through generating an SSL certificate with `certbot` from Let's Encrypt, specifically, when your DNS is with Cloudflare.
 For those on Cloudflare wondering why you would want ...
-draft: true
 ---

 This blog post walks through generating an SSL certificate with `certbot` from Let's Encrypt, specifically, when your DNS is with Cloudflare.
 For those on Cloudflare wondering why you would want to generate an SSL certificate, it is if you want to run Cloudflare on "Full" SSL mode.
 More about the modes in my blog [What are the different SSL modes on Cloudflare?](https://www.mikestreety.co.uk/blog/what-are-the-different-ssl-modes-on-cloudflare).
 Alternatively, if you are using Cloudflare for just DNS or wish to have a sub-sub domain, then an SSL certificate will need to be generated for it to be available.

 This post assumes you know what [SSL certificates are](https://www.cloudflare.com/learning/ssl/what-is-an-ssl-certificate/), and who [Let's Encrypt](https://letsencrypt.org/) are

 Certbot generates an SSL certificate by contacting the Let's Encrypt servers for a challenge.
 Using the API, the challenge is then placed in your Cloudflare DNS entries as a TXT entry.
 The Let's Encrypt servers then accept this challenge (if the domain name matches) and issue the certificate.

 ## Set up the API